Stormont talks: Coveney and Smith try to coax parties to sign up to deal

 One DUP source downplayed the prospect of a breakthrough on Thursday.
 “The parties have a lot of work to get through,” he said, although Dublin and London are still seeking to get a deal on Thursday.

+On Thursday afternoon, DUP officers, Assembly members and MPs were convening to discuss and be briefed on the governments’ proposals to restore Stormont.

+The DUP speaker of the Assembly, Robin Newton and his staff also were at Stormont as the talks continued to try finalise a deal.

-Three years ago on this date, the late Martin McGuinness resigned as Sinn Féin Deputy First Minister in a row with the DUP over the calamitous renewable heat incentive scheme, a resignation that precipitated the breakdown of Stormont.
+Three years ago on this date, the late Martin McGuinness resigned as deputy first minister in a row with the DUP over the calamitous renewable heat incentive scheme, a resignation that precipitated the breakdown of Stormont.

-There have been several attempts since then to reinstate Stormont but hurdles such as Sinn Féin’s demand for an Irish language act, ensuring the sustainability of a restored Assembly, and issues over the petition of concern, could not be surmounted.
+There have been several attempts since then to reinstate Stormont but hurdles such as Sinn Féin’s demand for an Irish language Act, ensuring the sustainability of a restored Assembly, and issues over the petition of concern, could not be surmounted.
+The latter is the mechanism that allows motions to be vetoed even if they have majority support in the Assembly.

 However, all sides accept that significant progress was made on the remaining issues over recent months, including on the especially difficult matter of the Irish language.